PhantomAppDevelopment/socialmedia-as3/google/README.md

 6. Go to the `Credentials` tab, press the `Create Credentials` drop down list and select `OAuth client ID`.
 In Application Type select `Other`, type a name and save it.

-7. A window will appear with your Client ID and Client Secret, copy them down and click Ok.
+7. A window will appear with your `Client ID` and `Client Secret`, copy them down and click Ok.

 8. In the left side, click `Overview` and a list of APIs will appear in the right.
 Search the Google+ API and click it.